Allhallows College: History

 Sir Henry Peek was a governor of Holloway prison, and many of the floors were inlaid with mosaics created by the inmates.
 Sir Henry's famous collection of stuffed birds reputedly had an example of every bird to have landed on the British Isles.
 The building was a few hundred yards from the cliff-edge overlooking the massive landslip from 1839 and had extensive grounds, even if the location was remote.
 Inevitably not all the necessary facilities were there and though improvement work started this was brought to a halt by the Second World War.
 The school was not to acquire a proper gymnasium, swimming pool or cricket pavilion until some years after the war.

-In the two decades after the Second World War the school gained a national reputation in shooting, attending Bisley on a regular basis and winning the inter-schools Ashburton trophy several times.
+In the two decades after the Second World War the school gained a national reputation in shooting, attending Bisley on a regular basis and winning the inter-schools Ashburton Shield several times.
 This was thanks to the work of James Turner who had been a pupil at the school and then after university joined the staff as chemistry master.
 During the war he had worked on ballistics and he used this knowledge to train a series of first-class shots.
 He stayed with the school all his life, ending up with a short spell in the headmaster's chair, and then in retirement raising funds.
 He was one of several masters who devoted their lives to the school including G. S. Napier ('Nap') who spent over a hundred terms there after the First World War.

 Around 1970 the school became one of the first public schools to admit girls and it prospered into the 1980s.
 However, in the 1990s it went into a decline, with the number of pupils decreasing significantly, from almost 300 to fewer than half that number.
 One reason for this may have been the school's remote location, at a time when parents expected to see a lot more of their children than had been traditional in the old public school era.

 Closure

 The school ran into financial difficulty in 1994.
 A group of Old Honitonians put together a plan and secured some financial backing to attempt a rescue.
-A new entity, Allhallows College was established as a company limited by guarantee and registered as a charity.
-The recession of the early 1990s proved severe, and several West Country schools were closed; the same fate befell Allhallows College despite efforts of staff and board of directors.
+A new entity, Allhallows College, was established as a company limited by guarantee and registered as a charity.
+The recession of the early 1990s proved severe, and several West Country schools were closed; the same fate befell Allhallows College despite the efforts of staff and the board of directors.
 The college was closed at the end of Autumn term 1998.
 There is continuing controversy among Old Honitonians as to whether the closure was the best decision for the school or necessary.